jjnether/jjnether-Ultimate-Skyrim/README.md

 If you wish to further customize by changing the ENB preset, changing dodge keys, or swapping optional mods you can visit the [Configuration](CONFIGURATION.md) page for more info.

+# Google Drive Downloads
+Below are mods that should have been downloaded from my google drive:
+- Falskaar - Addons and Patches
+  - Official mod had an incorrectly named master for BDS
+- Open Cities Skyrim Patches
+  - Official mod had a broken FOMOD folder
+- A Quality World Map (vivid with stone roads)
+  - Official mod was not marked as form44 (for Skyrim SE)

 # Issues

 If you find an issue, feel free to reach out to me and I'll do my best to help!